-What is “unreasonable behaviour”?
+What is Unreasonable Behavior?

-When the court determines whether your marriage has irretrievably broken down because of unreasonable behaviour, it will first look at whether you subjectively find it intolerable to live with your spouse.
+When the court determines whether your marriage has irretrievably broken down because of unreasonable behavior, it will first look at whether you subjectively find it intolerable to live with your spouse.
 The court will not take into account whether or not you have reasons for having such an attitude.

-The court will then look at the behaviour of your spouse, including any active or passive act, or failure to act, to determine whether it is unreasonable for you to continue to live with your spouse.
+The court will then look at the behavior of your spouse, including any active or passive act, or failure to act, to determine whether it is unreasonable for you to continue to live with your spouse.
 While these acts or failures to act must affect the marriage, it does not necessarily need to be directed towards you.
-Such behaviour can also be directed towards family members or even people outside the family.
+Such behavior can also be directed towards family members or even people outside the family.
 In addition, while maliciousness on your spouse’s part does matter to the court, it is not necessary for you to show that your spouse acted the way he or she did maliciously.

-Your spouse’s unreasonable behaviour need not stem from a single act.
+Your spouse’s unreasonable behavior need not stem from a single act.
 The court can also make a determination that your spouse has behaved unreasonably if he or she has committed a whole series of acts that, when looked at individually, may not seem unreasonable, but when looked at cumulatively, would be unreasonable.

 It should, however, be noted that it is not enough for you and your spouse to no longer have anything in common, or that you cannot communicate, or that one of you is bored with your marriage.
-The unreasonable behaviour must go beyond merely the state of mind or state of affairs.
+The unreasonable behavior must go beyond merely the state of mind or state of affairs.

 In addition, should the court determine that your spouse has acted unreasonably, it does not necessarily follow that your spouse is guilty of any misconduct.
 What the court determines during the divorce proceedings only concerns whether or not the divorce should be granted.

-Examples of unreasonable behaviour
+Examples of unreasonable behavior